rlch/mcphub.nvim/README.md

 > Set `make_vars = true` to show resources as #variables in the chat buffer

+> Set `make_slash_commands = true` to show prompts as /slash_commands in the chat buffer

+- Server prompts become available as `/mcp:prompt_name` commands in chat
+- Prompts with arguments  are handled using vim.ui.input
+- If the last message is of `user` role, it will be added to the chat buffer.
+- You can create your own prompt just like other capabilities with `mcphub.add_prompt` or by adding a native server to `config.native_server`.

-* Whenever the servers are updated, the variables will also be updated in realtime
+* Whenever the servers are updated, the variables and slash_commands will also be updated in realtime
 ![image](https://github.com/user-attachments/assets/fb04393c-a9da-4704-884b-2810ff69f59a)

 * E.g LSP current file diagnostics